AkshatJain481/KoinX_Backend_assignment/README.md

 This project is a backend service that fetches cryptocurrency data (Bitcoin, Matic, Ethereum) every 10 seconds, logs the execution time in seconds, and stores the latest cryptocurrency stats in a MongoDB database.

+## Deployed URL

+The application is deployed at: https://koinx-backend-assignment-le3j.onrender.com

 ### **What It Does**

 - **Fetches cryptocurrency data**: Every 2 hours, a background job that will fetch the current price in USD, market cap in USD and 24 hour change of 3 cryptocurrencies: Bitcoin, Matic, and Ethereum and store it in a database.